I previously

 But all bubbles pop and this one barely lasted half a decade.

 When I went back to Japan at the end of the 1980s, baptisms had fallen 90 percent.
 The proselyting techniques we "pioneered" weren't just "discouraged," they were banned.
-Several missions and hundreds of units were eventually
+Several missions and hundreds of units were combined or shut down.

-elsewhere.
+Even as the same scams were popping up elsewhere.
 It's a worldwide game of Whac-A-Mole.
-(And some missionaries can't stop when they get home, which is why Utah is home to so many multi-level marketing empires.)
+And many missionaries can't stop when they get home, which is why Utah is home to so many multi-level marketing empires.

 When Japan's real estate bubble burst in the early 90s, all that "Japan as #1" exuberance fell down the memory hole.
 In an oddly parallel fashion, the church returned as well to the status quo before the craziness began, as if the 1980s were a bad dream.